rjbrons/data-structures-and-algorithms/401code-challenges/docs/Linked_List.md

     - inserts a node with a given value before a node with a target value.
 - insertAfter
     - inserts a node with a given value after a node with a target value.
+- kthFromEnd
+    - return the value of the node k places from the end of the list.

 ## Approach & Efficiency
 Insert is an O(1) operation since it always adds to the front of the list and just changes pointers, it doesn't matter how big the list is.
 Includes, the insertion (append, before, and after) methods,  and print are both O(n) operations since they have to navigate through the list one time in order to gather the necessary data to return accurately.
+Kth-from-end is an O(n) operation since it only traverses the list once.

 ## API
 .insert(int value)